Gabriel200XX/glossario-poo/README.md

 # Glossário de POO (OOP Glossary)
-Este é um repositório para mostrar o Glossário de POO
+Este é um repositório para mostrar o Glossário de POO utilizando exemplos em Java.
-This is a repository to show Glossary of OOP
+This is a repository to show Glossary of OOP using examples in Java.

 ### Nós vamos ver nesse Glossário (We'll see in this glossary):